 - Mould around bath, basin or shower

 Where the silicone seal is harbouring mould growth you will need to remove and replace this.
-After stripping off the old seal, pop on a dust mask and rubber gloves to treat the area with household bleach, undiluted white vinegar or tea tree oil.
+After stripping off the old seal, pop on a dust mask and rubber gloves to treat the area with undiluted white spirit vinegar or tea tree oil.
 Any of these will kill off the spores and prevent a reoccurence.
 Once the area is dry, you can reapply a silicone sealer - with anti-mould properties and specifically designed for room with high humidity levels.

 - Mould in tile grout

 Where abundant mould growth appears in tile grout, this is normally an indication of a leak behind the tiles.
 This problem could also cause mould on walls on the other side of the bathroom wall in bedrooms and cupboards.
 Any leaks will need to be fixed by a professional plumber to prevent further mould growth.

 If there is mould between tiles in a shower, but no signs of mould on walls behind the shower, this could simply be a sign of constant use and lack of ventilation, as shown in the shower above.
 Treat this by scrubbing the grout with an old toothbrush with household bleach, undiluted white vinegar or tea tree oil.
 If stains do not clear up you may need to remove and reapply grout.